Skip to main content

 Questionnaire

 The survey includes an online version of the questionnaire and two postal versions.
-On both versions there were slight differences between the questionnaires in England, Wales and Northern Ireland, reflecting the different regional government bodies, their roles and responsibilities.
+On both versions there were slight differences between the questionnaires by country, reflecting the different regional government bodies, their roles and responsibilities.
 For participants in Wales, both the online and postal surveys are offered in Welsh and English.
 Participants can take part in Food and You 2 via the online survey or using a postal survey.

 Due to the length and complexity of the online questionnaire it is not possible to include all questions in the postal version of the questionnaire.
-The postal version of the questionnaire needs to be shorter and less complex to encourage a high response rate, so two versions are produced.
-Key modules (e.g. About You, food concerns, food security) are asked in both versions of the postal surveys, with the remaining content divided across the two versions depending on available space.
+The postal version of the questionnaire needs to be shorter and less complex to encourage a high response rate, so in most waves, two versions are produced for each country.
+Key modules (e.g. About You, food concerns, food security) are asked in all versions of the postal surveys, with the remaining content divided across the country-specific versions depending on available space.
 Details of the modules included within Food and You 2 can be found below:

 • About You and Your Household (Core)